vectorgrp/sil-kit/docs/api/flexray.rst

     flexrayController->Configure(controllerConfig);

-Note that |Configure| should be called in the InitHandler of a ParticipantController.
+Note that |Configure| should be called in the CommunicationReadyHandler of the LifecycleService.

 Startup
 _______